Enalean/tuleap-documentation-en/languages/en/deployment-guide/deprecations.rst

-Codendi CLI                     End of support    Use REST API GitShell backend for Git plugin Removed           End-users should push to Gitolite repository Gerrit versions < 2.16          End of support    Switch to Gerrit 2.16 or higher tab file-based translations     Replaced by       Nothing
+Codendi CLI                     End of support    Use REST API GitShell backend for Git plugin Removed           End-users should push to Gitolite repository Gerrit versions < 2.16          End of support    Switch to Gerrit 2.16 or higher MySQL versions < 5.7            End of support    Upgrade to MySQL 5.7 or higher tab file-based translations     Replaced by       Nothing
                                 gettext
 =============================== ================= =============================================